ymr89/School-Me/WindowsVS.md

 Engine for MySQL: _'django.db.backends.mysql'_
 ![11](https://github.com/ymr89/School-Me/blob/master/imagesReadMe/11.png)

++ *Change the email server for the application.*
+The application is using Django email backend to receive emails.
+If you would like to change the email server, go to _settings.py_.
+Find EMAIL_BACKEND.

 + *Migrate and create a superuser.*
 To migrate the information into the new database, right-click on the root project, select python and click-on migrate.
 ![12](https://github.com/ymr89/School-Me/blob/master/imagesReadMe/12.png)